FRCTeam3543/Robot-2018-2019/README.md

 		int x = 0;
 		int y = 0;

-		Point(int x, int y) {
+		Point(int xval, int yval) {
-			this.x = x; // "this" means "me"
-			this.y = y;
+			x = xval; // "set my x property to the value of the xarg argument" y = yval;
 		}
 	}

 	// somewhere else in the program ...
-	Point p = new Point(1,1); // Have I made my point?
-	System.out.println(p.x); // prints "1"
+	Point p = new Point(1,1); // Have I made a Point? :D System.out.println(p.x); // prints "1"

 ### Methods

 Inside a class, the methods (functions) can only access (see) properties of the same instance of the class.
 Instances of other classes cannot see another instance's properties or methods unless they have a reference to that instance.
 For example, the `Robot` class cannot "see" the motor controllers in the `DriveLine`.
 This is a Good Thing(TM).
 It's the `DriveLine`'s job to manage its own motor controllers, and the `Robot`'s job to manage the `DriveLine`.

 	// DriveLine.java
 	class DriveLine extends Subsystem {
 		...
 		AnalogGyro gyro;

-		DriveLine(robot) {
+		DriveLine(Robot robot) {
 			gyro = new AnalogGyro(robot.wiring.DRIVELINE_GYRO_PORT);
 			gyro.setSensitivity(robot.calibration.DRIVELINE_GYRO_SENSITIVITY);
 			...